-American consumers had to deal with this reality during the economic crisis.
-Some “traded down” from brand name products to generics in a search for more savings, because the savings were more important than the loss in quality.
+American consumers had to deal with this reality during the recent financial crisis.
+Some traded down from brand-name products to generics in search of more savings because that was more important than loss in quality.

-In general, brand name products are better than generic products.
-This concept isn’t really disputed because if generic vs. brand name items were priced the same, you would go with the brand name every single time.
+In general, brand-name products are better than generic products.
+Or at least their marketing is.
+This concept isn’t really disputed because if generic vs. brand-name items were priced the same, you would go with the brand name every single time.

-In reality, they’re not priced the same, so you ultimately have to decide whether quality is worth the extra price or if you should really consider the savings available from generic products.
+In reality, they’re not priced the same, so you ultimately have to decide whether quality is worth the extra cost or if you should opt for the savings generic products bring.
 In some cases, it makes sense — in others, it doesn’t.

-So if generic products are not as good as brand name products, are they at least good enough?
-Would you rather pay more and get a quality product or pay less and get something cheaper in quality?
-Only you can answer that, as a consumer.
+So if generic products are not as good as brand-name products, are they at least good enough?
+Would you rather pay more and get a quality product or pay less and get something lesser in quality?
+As a consumer, only you can answer that.

 When it comes to deciding whether to buy generic products or brand name, I usually go generic if the product is a regulated commodity.